Joon1221/kj-server-benchmark/README.md

 nano ~/.bashrc
 ```

-Paste the following at the very bottom (*replace X with the java version found previously*)
+Paste the following at the very bottom (*replace X with the java version found previously*).

 ``` Shell
 export JAVA_HOME=/usr/lib/jvm/java-X-openjdk-amd64